This is an overview of the entire 2017-18 research project.

-Please scroll down page to reach the file download link.
+To download the research files produced by this study, please scroll (far) down to the file download link.

-Background information for this year’s research project – This study will examine the relationship between mindset, academic self-entitlement, and grit in community college students.
+Background information for the 2017-18 research project – This study examined the relationship between mindset, academic self-entitlement, and grit in community college students.
 Previous studies have focused on the effects of academic self-entitlement on undergraduate and graduate students at Universities and their relation to student success.
 Few studies have been done on the relationship between academic self-entitlement and markers of academic success or hardiness, such as grit, using a community college sample.
 We believe that students who have a higher degree of academic self-entitlement will have a lower grit score based on Angela Duckworth’s grit scale, a predictor of academic success.
-This research will specifically examine those relationships as well as ties to demographic factors such as age and daily habits.
+This research examined those relationships as well as ties to demographic factors such as age and daily habits.
 This study will also look at other social and personality variables related to grit and potentially academic success.
-In particular, this study will examine personality variables of narcissism and happiness in relation to grit and self-entitlement.
-Additionally, we will look at the behavioral variable of social media use and its relationship to both academic self-entitlement and grit and to narcissism.
+In particular, this study examined personality variables of narcissism and happiness in relation to grit and self-entitlement.
+Additionally, we looked at the behavioral variable of social media use and its relationship to both academic self-entitlement and grit and to narcissism.

 EXAMPLES OF HYPOTHESES – (these are examples; many other hypotheses are possible)